zalando-incubator/kubernetes-on-aws/docs/user-guide/using-volumes.rst

     apiVersion: v1
     kind: Service
     metadata:
-      name: postgres
+      name: redis
     spec:
       type: LoadBalancer
       ports:
-      - port: 5432
+      - port: 6379
-        targetPort: 5432
+        targetPort: 6379
       selector:
-        application: postgres
+        application: redis

 .. code-block:: yaml

     apiVersion: extensions/v1beta1
     kind: Deployment
     metadata:
-      name: postgres
+      name: redis
     spec:
       replicas: 1
       template:
         metadata:
           labels:
-            application: postgres
+            application: redis
-            version: 9.5.5
+            version: 3.2.5
         spec:
           containers:
-          - name: postgres
+          - name: redis
-            image: postgres:9.5.5
+            image: redis:3.2.5

 Your service will be implemented by an ``ELB`` and we provision a DNS record to point to it based on the name and namespace you're defining it in.
-So given you use the manifests as printed above and you're running in the default namespace you should find your postgres instance at ``postgres-default.hackweek.zalan.do``.
+So given you use the manifests as printed above and you're running in the default namespace you should find your redis instance at ``redis-default.hackweek.zalan.do``.

 Connect to your endpoint and make sure it works:

 .. code-block:: bash

-    $ psql --host postgres-default.hackweek.zalan.do --username postgres
-    psql (9.5.4, server 9.5.5)
-    Type "help" for help.

-    postgres=# \q
+    $ redis-cli -h redis-default.hackweek.zalan.do
+    redis-default.hackweek.zalan.do:6379> quit

 Creating a volume
 -----------------

-There's one major problem with your postgres container: It lacks some persistent storage.
+There's one major problem with your redis container: It lacks some persistent storage.
 So let's add it.

 We'll be using something that's called a ``PersistentVolumeClaim``.
 Claims are an abstraction over the actual storage system in your cluster.
 With a claim you define that you need some amount of storage at some path inside your